Eduardo Molina metro station: Location and layout

-Eduardo Molina is an at-grade metro station situated on the median strip of Avenida Río Consulado, in the limits of Gustavo A. Madero and Venustiano Carranza, Mexico City.
-It serves the colonias (neighborhoods) of Malinche, in Gustavo A. Madero, and 20 de Noviembre, in Venustiano Carranza.
+Eduardo Molina is an at-grade metro station on Line 5 along Circuito Interior, at the Avenida Río Consulado segment.
+The station is found in the limits of the boroughs of Gustavo A. Madero and Venustiano Carranza, in northeastern Mexico City.
+The station serves the Colonias ("neighborhoods") of Malinche, Gustavo A. Madero, and 20 de Noviembre, Venustiano Carranza.
+It has two exits leading to Circuito Interior: the northern exit serves Colonia Malinche at the corner of Calle Norte 86, while the southern exit serves Colonia 20 de Noviembre.

-Eduardo Molina metro station has two exits that lead to Avenida Río Consulado.
-The northern exit is at the corner of Calle Norte 86, in Colonia Malinche and the southern one leads to Colonia 20 de Noviembre.
-Within the system, the station lies between Consulado and Aragón.
-Route 20-B of the city's public bus system and Route 200 of the Red de Transporte de Pasajeros network service the area.
-The area is serviced by Line 5 of the Metrobús rapid transit system at Río Consulado bus station located a few blocks away.
+Within the system, Eduardo Molina metro station lies between Consulado and Aragón.
+The area is serviced by Routes 20-B of the city's public bus system, as well as Route 200 of the Red de Transporte de Pasajeros network.
+The Río Consulado bus stop on Line 5 of the Metrobús rapid transit system is located a few blocks away.